appserver-io/appserver/_tuts/running-wordpress-on-appserver-io.md

 mysql -uroot -p
 ```

-Now you are on the mysql command line and it is pretty easy to create an empty database.
+Now you are on the MySQL command line and it is pretty easy to create an empty database.
 Just use the following command.

 ```sql
 CREATE DATABASE wordpress;